abzy-wtf/RBRDUCK/README.md

 ##### Why RBRDUCK?

-- With only 868 individual calls, it is now possible to create a voicepack covering all 42 cornering systems in a single evening.
+- With only 868 individual calls, it is now possible to create a voicepack covering all 42 cornering systems in a single evening, variants included.

 - Democratizes custom pacenote generation; the end-user does not need to know the underlying back-end to create a voicepack.